Gartner - The Future of Enterprise Data Centers, What’s Next?

 The research is sponsored and championed by Equinix as part of its commitment to enabling data center professionals to achieve better business outcomes.

-A key trend explored is the move towards more resilient and service-defined data centres.
+A key trend explored is the move towards more resilient and service-defined data centers.
 As enterprise data centers become more intelligent, automated, software-defined and modernized by new technology, their resiliency will improve.

 However, a hybrid IT infrastructure may continue to present new challenges in the years to come.
 Due to the nascence of the infrastructure options, failover and failback capability, high availability and disaster recovery methods may not yet have been established in many cases.